Closed-form expression: Transformation into closed-form expressions

 is not in closed form because the summation entails an infinite number of elementary operations.
 However, by summing a geometric series this expression can be expressed in the closed form:

 Differential Galois theory

 The integral of a closed-form expression may or may not itself be expressible as a closed-form expression.
 This study is referred to as differential Galois theory, by analogy with algebraic Galois theory.

 The basic theorem of differential Galois theory is due to Joseph Liouville in the 1830s and 1840s and hence referred to as Liouville's theorem.

 A standard example of an elementary function whose antiderivative does not have a closed-form expression is: $$e^{-x^2},$$ whose one antiderivative is (up to a multiplicative constant) the error function:

 Mathematical modelling and computer simulation

-Equations or systems too complex for closed-form or analytic solutions can often be analysed by mathematical modelling and computer simulation.
+Equations or systems too complex for closed-form or analytic solutions can often be analysed by mathematical modelling and computer simulation (for an example in physics, see).